District choice

 Area comparison

-Downtown, Wickenden, and College Hill do different jobs
+Downtown, Wickenden, College Hill, and Federal Hill do different jobs

 This is not a style quiz.
 Each Providence area is solving a different version of the trip.